Wang-weixi/Adaptive_Sampling/README.md

 # Restricted Sampling
-This is the code for cvpr 2022 paper "Restricted MCMC Sampling for Solving Inverse Imaging Problems with Untrained Deep Network".
+This is the code for cvpr 2022 paper "Self-supervised Deep Image Restoration via Adaptive Stochastic Gradient Langevin Dynamics".
 ## Usage instructions.
 See the ```requirements.txt``` to install the dependent packages and librairies.
 ## Installation instructions, including any requirements.